-Livestock farmers should be careful when allowing their animals to graze any regrowth in pastures that are recovering from the exceptional drought much of New Zealand has experienced this year – because farm animals are especially vulnerable to nitrate poisoning at this time.
+Livestock farmers should be careful when allowing their animals to graze any regrowth in pastures that are recovering from a drought – because farm animals are especially vulnerable to nitrate poisoning at this time.

 During a drought nitrate levels can increase greatly in the soil because there is no leaching, a reduced uptake by pasture plants and the soil organic matter decomposes during the drought, releasing more nitrogen (N).